 Many other cities are also exploring how they can repurpose road space to make improvements to their communities with 41 Council's across New South Wales participating in the Streets as Shared Spaces Program.
 George Street in Sydney has been converted from a busy road to a pedestrian focused boulevard, with a light rail running along its spine, and trees planted along its length.
 This isn't novel, with streets around the world being considered for active travel.
 Another example is the Spanish city Pontevedra which created a pedestrianised city centre in 1999 and the city has thrived, with increased population and economic growth, improved air quality and safer streets.
 By 2034, CN aims to be a place where all pedestrians traveling through streets and paths in the LGA feel safe and prioritised within the public road space.

-- 1.1 Set standards for footpaths and shared paths taking the Walking Space Guide as a benchmark to work towards, achieve standard allocations for paths to be 1.5 m wide for footpaths and 3.0 m wide for shared paths for new works. - 1.2 Develop guidelines and recommendations for road crossings - including utilisation of appropriate crossing infrastructure and traffic calming for identified crossing locations, and advocate for improved signal phasing. - 1.3 Encourage pedestrian friendly drivers, speeds, and vehicles - plan for traffic calming for local roads to reduce speeds and volumes (such as modal filters, narrow streets, sharper kerb return radius), and advocate to the relevant authorities for lower speed limits, improved driver training and education, and safer vehicles. - 1.4 Plan for people within the existing road space - increase space for walking, plantings, and recreation by converting road space, including laneways, where appropriate and avoid increasing road widths (unless for public transport).
+Standards for footpaths and shared paths - taking the Walking Space Guide as a benchmark to work towards, achieve standard allocations for paths to be 1.5 m for footpaths and 3.0 m for shared paths for new works, while acknowledging localised capacity and existing provisions which may require specific flexibility in application.
+Ensure pathways have consistent treatments along the whole route, with minimal compromises made to pedestrian outcomes.
+Guidelines and recommendations for road crossings - including utilisation of appropriate crossing infrastructure and traffic calming for identified crossing locations, and advocate for improved signal phasing, where identified as possible.
+Encourage pedestrian friendly drivers, speeds, and vehicles - plan for traffic calming for local roads to reduce speeds and volumes (such as modal filters, narrow streets, sharper kerb return radius), and advocate to the relevant authorities for lower speed limits, improved driver training and education, and safer vehicles.
+Plan for people within the existing road space - increase space for walking, plantings, and recreation by converting road space while avoiding increasing number or width of lanes (unless for public transport).
 Consider potential inner-city locations where streets can be converted to spaces for people.
+Guide development to consider pedestrians continue to improve pedestrian connectivity considerations during private developments and the interaction with existing and planned public infrastructure.
+Review standard drawings for all sections of public infrastructure to ensure clarity of priority for pedestrian pathways (e.g. across driveways).
+Develop guidelines for CN to promote personal safety and crime prevention - ensure appropriate risk identification and design considerations when identifying, planning, and designing pedestrian projects across the city.